timescale/promscale/docs/high-availability/prometheus-HA.md

 ```

 After Prometheus instances are configured to send the correct labels,
-Promscale simply needs to be started with the `-high-availability` CLI flag.
+Promscale simply needs to be started with the `-metrics.high-availability` CLI flag.
 Internally, Promscale will elect a single replica per cluster to be the
 current leader.
 Only data sent from that replica will be ingested.
 If that
 leader-replica stops sending data, then a new replica will be elected as the